 The Stock Market Lost More Than $14 Billion In A Single Day

 Just how big was the “crash” of October 29, 1929?
 Really big.
 The value of the stock market had been steadily rising throughout the ‘20s, and it had hit a truly exponential rate of growth at the end of the decade, doubling in value between the end of 1928 and September of 1929.
 The bubble was due to burst, however, and, when it did, it burst in epic fashion.
 Between Black Thursday and Black Tuesday, more than $26 billion in stock value was lost.
 When the damage was tallied the day after Black Tuesday, brokers were astonished to discover that $14 billion had been lost in one day.
-The market would not regain the value it had in September of 1929 until a full 25 years later.
+The market would not regain the value it had in September of 1929 until 25 years later.

 Markets Crashed All Around The World